This information will help you maintain your nutrition after your bowel surgery.

 Keeping a food diary is a helpful way to find out what foods are best for you.
 Keep a food diary with the following information:

-- The time you ate the meal, snack, or beverage
+- The time you ate the meal, snack, or drink

-- The name of the food item or beverage
+- The name of the food item or drink

-- The amount of the food you ate or the beverage you drank
+- The amount of the food or drink you had

 - Any symptoms you had